virtuozzo/cloudscripting-docs/docs/quick-start.md

 - <a href="/samples/" target="blank">Samples</a> - find a set of categorized CS examples, divided by sections with simple standalone operations, add-ons for existing environments and complete ready-to-go solutions.

-- <a href="/troubleshooting/" target="blank">Troubleshooting</a> - appeal to this guide, if you face any issue, while working with Cloud Scripting.
+- <a href="/troubleshooting/" target="blank">Troubleshooting</a> - appeal to this guide, if you face any issue while working with Cloud Scripting.